synboxdev/WitcherGuessr/README.md

 ## <b>About the project</b>

 'Witcher Guessr' is an unofficial map location guessing game, based entirely on [The Witcher 3: Wild Hunt](https://www.thewitcher.com) made by [CD Projekt Red](https://www.cdprojektred.com).
-Core gameplay loop revolves around carefully inspecting a 360° degree panorama image of a randomly selected place in game game world, and then accurately guessing its precise location in one of many maps from the game world.
+Core gameplay loop revolves around carefully inspecting a 360° degree panorama image of a randomly selected place in the game world, and then accurately guessing its precise location in one of many maps from the game world.

-Project is, and will for ever remain free and open-source, as an appreciation and as a nod to talented team who have have brought The Witcher universe to life.
+Project is, and will for ever remain free and open-source, as an appreciation and as a nod to the talented team who have have brought The Witcher universe to life.

 ---